cjpatoilo/csscompile/readme.md

 No spend several hours setting configuration files. **CSSCompile** will compile, optimize and compress anything to CSS.
 Set folder name where the source code is located and we'll take care of the rest for you.
 Just it!

-*NOTE: For now only works with Sass, Less and Stylus.*
+*NOTE: For now only works with Less, Sass, Stylus and CSS.*

 ## Getting Started